rangsimanketkaew/compchem/README.md

 ## Core skills

-- Understanding of theoretical principles, including kinetics, thermodynamics, and quantum chemistry
+- Understanding of theoretical principles including kinetics, thermodynamics, and electronic structure
 - Various levels of programming, code development, and software architecture skills
 - Problem-solving skills and an interest in solving basic and applied research problems
 - Skills in adapting and integrating computer software to solve new categories of problems